BOLL7708/desbot/README.md

 # Widget Setup
 The widget comes with a prepped config, based on what I run myself on my stream.
 It has a bunch of predefined keys for various rewards you can use or not.
 These are the steps you need to perform to set it up:
-1. Copy or rename `config.template.ts` to `config.ts`
-2. In the `config.ts` file, rename the `class` from `ConfigTemplate` to just `Config`.
+1. In the root folder, run `_first_run.cmd`, it should create folders and associated files.
-3. Fill in the missing values in the config, some are API keys and IDs you will need to acquire, see below.
+2. Read the comments and Fill in the missing values in the files listed below, some are API keys and IDs you will need to acquire, see details about that in the next sections.
+    1. `_configs/config.php`
+    2. `src/_configs/config.base.ts`
+    3. `src/_configs/secure.base.ts`
+    4. `src/_data/!keys.ts`

 ## TTS (WIP docs)
 1. Register for Google Cloud Platform, needs a billing accound.